andrew/ultimate-awesome/README.md

 - [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
 - [awesome-classical-music-playlists](https://github.com/franc00018/awesome-classical-music-playlists) - Awesome Classical Music Playlists.
 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
-- [awesome-crypto](https://github.com/fundgao/awesome-crypto) - 基于starknet空投资格，现创建一个世界级项目，用于领取后面项目的空投资格。Based on the starknet air investment qualification, a world-class project is now created to receive the air investment qualification for subsequent projects.
 - [DeepLearning-pwcn](https://github.com/Gojay001/DeepLearning-pwcn) - There are paper with code and note in terms of deep learning.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
 - [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.